Saeed-Akbari/Control/RobotManipulator/README.md

-# A two-link planar direct-drive robot manipulator
+# Design of adaptive controller for a two-link planar direct-drive robot manipulator

 The regressorCalculation.nb file creates Y1 and Y2 formula using Mathematica software explained in the below texts.